-After all required documents are submitted to the financial aid coordinator, the documents will be compared to the application.
+After all required documents are submitted to the Financial Aid & Student Support Specialist, the documents will be compared to the application.

 If errors are found, corrections will be made.
-If the errors are significant enough to change the amount of financial aid that was awarded, the financial aid coordinator will retransmit the FAFSA to the Department of Education for reprocessing.
+If the errors are significant enough to change the amount of financial aid that was awarded, the Financial Aid & Student Support Specialist will retransmit the FAFSA to the Department of Education for reprocessing.